ThomasSilloway/Sleepy-AI-Army/poc-3-context-and-q-and-a/ai-specs/templates/spec_2-implementation.md

 ### Implement PRD
  - Implement the PRD, keeping in mind to limit files to 500 lines of code or less.
 For each feature/section in the PRD that makes sense, create a new subtask for boomerang mode.
 Implement using the technical architecture
+ - TODO: Figure out how to ask it to generate all of the small files inside of a batch file and then run the batch file to generate them.
+Could even do this with every file. maybe to save API calls

 {{ task_change_notes }}